The 4 Best Ways To Receive Payments On Facebook Marketplace

 At this point, tell them not to contact you anymore.

-That you’re uninterested in doing business with them.
+You’re uninterested in doing business with them.

 And please block them.